Goods and Services

 For applications under the Motor Car Traders Act 1986, you must apply within three months of the sale.
 If you complain to the seller within that time, you must apply to us within one month of making the complaint.

-Consumer Affairs Victoria provides information about your rights as a consumer or business.
+- contact Consumer Affairs Victoria for information about your rights and responsibilities, as a consumer or business

 Dispute with a business